developers-ubonu/fintrack/docs/fintrack/UC-JP/README.md

 **Title:** Job Profitability Report Generation

-**Description:** The system must generate a **basic** profitability report for a specific job, showing the core financial components that contribute to its profitability calculation.
+**Description:** The system must generate a **basic** profitability report for a specific job, showing the core financial components that contribute to its profitability calculation, including itemized transaction lists.

 **Actors:** Business Owner